From the airport to the city centre Budapest

 Budapest's public transport system (BKK) is functional and rarely on strike, allowing you to reach most of the city's tourist attractions.
 It runs from around 5 a.m. to 11.25 p.m. (night buses then take over, and at weekends the Metro 4 runs a little later).
 Construction work in the city causes some disruption, which is reported locally in Hungarian.
 For further information: bkk.hu

 Where to buy them Tickets (including books of ten) are on sale at metro stations (ticket offices or vending machines), at certain vending machines at streetcar stops 4 and 6 (and others) and at a few kiosks.
 You can also buy them directly from the driver on the bus (and only on the bus) (more expensive, 450 Ft per ticket).
-Some passes and tickets (100E bus airport ticket or day pass, etc.) are available on the BKK mobile app: bkk.hu/mobileticket(BudapestGO).
+Some subscriptions and tickets (100E bus airport ticket or day pass, etc.) are available on the BKK mobile application: bkk.hu/mobileticket(BudapestGO).
+Rarely, you'll need to validate your QR Code at the bus entrance, not inside.

 Free travel: children under 6 travel free of charge, adult fare for those over 6.
 The same applies to over-65s.
-All you need to show is your identity card.
+All you need to show is an identity card.

 Bicycles can betransported on the HÉV, at the price of a single ticket, and on buses/trams 61, 65, 65A, 165, 77, 56, 56A, 59, 59A, 59B, but not on the subway.

 The Budapest Card (www.budapest-card.com), available from tourist offices, includes transport.
-It's great if you're planning to get around and visit several museums.
+It's a good idea if you're planning to get around and visit several museums.

 Checks and fines.
 If you're stopped without a ticket, here's what you risk: 2,000 Ft if you're in possession of a season ticket, to be presented within five days at a BKK office.
 If you don't have a valid ticket: 8,000 Ft to be paid on the spot (the ticket inspector must give you a receipt) or at the BKV office within two days (you'll be given a yellow piece of paper - a fine to be paid by post).
 Otherwise, it's 16,000 Ft if you pay later.
 If you have any problems, the BKV fines office is located at Akácfa utca 18.
 The inspectors here look demented: once the doors are closed, they put on their BKV armbands and line everyone up.
 A shortcoming humorously stigmatized in Kontroll, winner of the 2004 Cannes Film Festival Youth Prize (which no longer exists).